HYENA-007-CYBER/ros2_humble_notes/week_3.md

   <max_velocity>0.5</max_velocity>
 </plugin>
 ```

-Limits on speed and acceleration help avoid instability.
+Limits on speed and acceleration help avoid instability
 ---

 ## LIDAR Sensor

 Mounted on top of the chassis.
 Simulates a 2D ray-based laser scanner: